Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 And to do this, you really gotta bring your A-game, which means…

-Note: Most models need #realtalk on entrepreneurship, so I’ll link vids from Evan here and there.
+Note: Most models need #realtalk on entrepreneurship, so I’ll link vids from Evan here & there through the article.

 Being unique is easy, but can seem scary.
 Discovering ourselves is a lifelong journey, but showing off your uniqueness —even a bit— brings clear results.